codingMustache/codingMustache/README.md

 ## Joke of the Day

- I never wanted to believe that my Dad was stealing from his job as a road worker.
-But when I got home, all the signs were there.
+A steak pun is a rare medium well done.

 ## Daily Trivia

-According to the International System of Units, how many bytes are in a kilobyte of RAM?
+Laserjet and inkjet printers are both examples of what type of printer?
- 1. 500
+ 1. Daisywheel printer
- 2. 512
+ 2. Impact printer
- 3. 1024
+ 3. Dot matrix printer
- 4. 1000
+ 4. Non-impact printer

 <details>
   <summary>Answer</summary>
-  1000
+  Non-impact printer
 </details>